RdoubleA/MLprep/machine_learning.md

 Hinge loss penalizes any sample the is either within the margin or outside the wrong margin linearly scaling with how far it is.
 It also requires that classes be 1 or -1 instead of the usual 0 and 1.
 But, once the class is outside the correct margin, there is no loss associated with it.
 This is unlike logistic loss, where there is a probabilistic interpretation of how likely a sample belongs to a class.
 So you can be above 0.5 probability for a class but still incur large errors if it's far from 1.
 This enables logistic loss the flexibility of having probabilistic interpretations, in cases where you want to know how likely a sample belongs in one class or multiple.
 Alternatively, SVM's hinge loss does not penalize samples once they are correctly classified.
 So, it does not have a probabilistic interpretation, but this tends to increase accuracy.

 Another difference between SVM and logistic regression is the ability of SVMs to handle non-linearly separable data.
 You could outfit a logistic regression model with square and interaction terms of the features, but computing all these yourself can get expensive.
 Since SVMs use the kernel trick, it is much better suited for these types of problems.
-However, it does not far well when there is overlap between classes and no clear margin can be found.
+However, it does not fare well when there is overlap between classes and no clear margin can be found.

 ### Recommendation Systems